KnothHe/RSA/RSA/README.md

 3. For calculating modulo operation of high-order of large integer, see [Montgomery modular multiplication](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication)

-Other algorithm may also works.
+Other algorithms may also work.